-Arsenal manager Unai Emery described Armenian midfielder Henrikh Mkhitaryan's decision to miss the Europa League final against Chelsea in Baku as a "personal" one amid fears over his safety on Tuesday.
+Arsenal's Armenian midfielder Henrikh Mkhitaryan will miss the Europa League final against Chelsea in Baku amid fears over his safety.

-Mkhitaryan's well-being for the final on May 29 was a concern for Arsenal due to the tense political dispute between Armenia and final hosts Azerbaijan.
+Mkhitaryan's well-being was a concern for Arsenal due to the tense political dispute between Armenia and final hosts Azerbaijan.

-"We have thoroughly explored all the options for Micki to be part of the squad but after discussing this with Micki and his family we have collectively agreed he will not be in our travelling party," said an Arsenal statement.
+"We have thoroughly explored all the options for Micki to be part of the squad but after discussing this with Micki and his family we have collectively agreed he will not be in our travelling party."

 "Having considered all the current options, we had to take the tough decision for me not to travel with the squad to the UEL Final against Chelsea," Mkhitaryan tweeted.

 "It's the kind of game that doesn't come along very often for us players and I must admit, it hurts me a lot to miss it.
 I will be cheering my teammates on!
 Let's bring it home."

 Mkhitaryan had featured in 11 games during the Europa League campaign and his absence will be a big blow as Arsenal look for the victory they need to qualify for next season's Champions League.

 "We have written to UEFA expressing our deep concerns about this situation," the Arsenal statement added.